 The Debt Service Fund is used to account for principal and interest payments on School District indebtedness.
-The fund balance for the Debt Service Fund decreased by approximately \$0.2 million from the prior year's balance, primarily due to regularly scheduled principal payments.
-The fund balance was approximately \$12.4 million at June 30, 2019, which is restricted for the payment of debt service.
+The fund balance for the Debt Service Fund decreased by approximately \$7.3 million from the prior year's balance, primarily due to regularly scheduled principal payments and the transfer of \$6.4 million of short-term bond proceeds to the Capital Projects Fund.
+The fund balance was approximately \$5.1 million at June 30, 2020, which is restricted for the payment of debt service.

 The Capital Projects Fund is utilized to account for the School District's significant capital projects transactions.
-The fund balance for the Capital Projects Fund increased by approximately \$5.1 million in 2019 to approximately \$31.9 million at June 30, 2019.
-The increase was primarily due to transfers of \$7.0 million from the General Fund and investment earnings and other local revenues of approximately \$0.7 million, partially offset by capital outlay of approximately \$2.6 million in support services expenditures.
+The fund balance for the Capital Projects Fund increased by approximately \$11.6 million in 2020 to approximately \$43.4 million at June 30, 2020.
+The increase was primarily due to transfers of \$6.0 million from the General Fund, \$6.4 million from Debt Service (related to a short-term general obligation bond issued for capital needs), and investment earnings and other local revenues of approximately \$0.9 million, partially offset by approximately \$1.7 million in support services expenditures.
+The fund balance has \$6.4 million restricted for capital projects.